r48n34/chimpers/README.md

 ## Notices
 1. Hidden file is not encrypted currently.
-2. Do not attempt to hide a large size file.
+2. Do not attempt to hide large size file.
-3. Single file than smaller than 4kb is recommended.
+3. Single file that smaller than 4kb is recommended.

 ## Usage
 ```ts